HobnobMancer/cazy_webscraper/README.md

 ### Subcommand summary

-`download` - Download data from CAZy and build a local SQLite database `get_gbk_seqs` - Download NCBI-GenBank sequences and import the sequences into the local CAZyme database
+`download` - Download data from CAZy and build a local SQLite database `get_ncbi_seqs` - Download NCBI-GenBank sequences and import the sequences into the local CAZyme database
 `get_ncbi_taxs` - Download the latest taxonomy data from NCBI and update these taxa in the local CAZyme database
 `get_ncbi_genomes` - Download the genomic assembly name, id and version accession from which a protein sequence was stored, and store these data in the local CAZyme database